Southern Preparatory Academy: Football

-Soccer

-Southern Prep has a great tradition in soccer, dating back many years.
-It was one of the first two high schools in the State of Alabama to field an interscholastic soccer team.
-In recent history, Southern Prep was crowned as state champions in 2010 (AISA) with a 12-1-0 record and Area Champs in 2009.
-All home soccer games have been broadcast live on the Academy's website by the Multimedia Club since 2011.

-Baseball
+Other sports

-Baseball has been a Varsity sport at the Academy since the Spring of 2010.
+Baseball has been a Varsity sport at the academy since the Spring of 2010.
 A new on-campus baseball field was scheduled to be completed in time for the start of the 2014 baseball season.
 Southern Prep competes as a Class AAA member of the Alabama Independent School Association.

-Cross Country
+Basketball practice begins in mid-to-late October and is open to all interested students.

+Southern Prep was one of the first two high schools in the State of Alabama to field an interscholastic soccer team.
+Southern Prep was crowned as state champions in 2010 (AISA) with a 12-1-0 record and Area Champs in 2009.
+Southern Prep was the AISA State-Runner Up in 2023.

-Southern Prep has a very strong Varsity and Junior Varsity cross country team.
+Southern Prep has a Varsity and Junior Varsity track and field team.
+Southern Prep has a Varsity and Junior Varsity cross country team.
 Southern Prep participates in the AISA league.
 Members practice on 1 mile, 3k, and 5k trails on campus.

-Cadet Formations
+JROTC Cadet Formations

-The Cadet Corps will fall into formations between important times of the day.
-Such as between school and mess, before parades, and when the cadets return to the barracks.

-Structure

 The Cadet Battalion is organized by rank and position.
 Leading the formation is the Battalion Commander.
-Behind the Battalion Commander is the Battalion Executive officer, then the Command Seargent Major.
-There are 3 companies in the battalion, Bravo, Charlie and, Echo.
-The 3 companies are based on age, Bravo Company is made up of 11th grade and 12th grade.
-While Charlie Company is made up of 10th grade and 9th grade.
-Echo Company is made up of 6th-grade 7th grade and 8th grade.
+Behind the Battalion Commander is the Battalion Executive officer, then the Command Sergeant Major.
+There are three companies in the battalion, Alpha, Bravo, and Echo.
+The 3 companies are based on age, Alpha Company is made up of 11th grade and 12th grade, Bravo Company is made up of 10th grade and 9th grade, and Echo Company is made up of 6th grade, 7th grade, and 8th grade.
 The three companies compete for the Best Drilled Company award every time a parade takes place.

-Squad leaders are chosen by the company CO and First Sgt.
-There are typically four squads in a company however, if a company is particularly large it will have more squads.
+Child abuse and bullying

+In early 2005, Lyman Ward Military Academy was sued for alleged abuse committed by staff and senior students.
+There were eight lawsuits alleging hazing and abuse by senior cadets and school officials.
+In April 2005, media reported that the school had settled with the students involved.

+In 2007, Walter Edward Myer - a former camp director at the school - was imprisoned for twenty years for committing child sexual abuse against students in the 1990s.
+Myer had been indicted in 1996 but fled to Costa Rica and remained missing until his arrest there in 2005.
+Myer was identified as a result of publicity on the Oprah Winfrey Show, identifying him as a "most wanted" fugitive.